 Overview: Algal physiology and metabolism.
 Algal metabolic pathways and enzymes.
 Biotechnological applications of algae and algal genes.

-Target: None currently.
+Specific targets: None currently.

 Expertise required: I am not currently working on antibiotic discovery.
 However, if any network collaborator is interested in considering algae for their research, I may be able to help.